okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/protect-your-api/main/springboot/reqauthspecific.md

-In Spring this can be done using a very similar `WebSecurityConfigurerAdapter` implementation to the previous one, but with a specific URL matching pattern specified in ` .antMatchers()`.
+In Spring you can do this using a `WebSecurityConfigurerAdapter` implementation that is similar to the previous one, but with a specific URL matching pattern specified in ` .antMatchers()`.

 For example, require authentication for all routes under `/api/private` like so: